How to Rank Number One on YouTube

 Keyword research tools designed for Google (like SEMRush) don’t work for YouTube.
 To find video keywords, you need use a tool designed for YouTube.
 Brian recommends two:

-First, we have Keywordtool.com.
+First, we have Keywordtool.io.
 Click the “YouTube” tab, enter a seed keyword, and it’ll scrape “YouTube Suggest” for hundreds of possible keywords.

 If that doesn’t do the trick, check out VidIQ.
 They have a nifty keyword research tool that’s like Google Keyword Planner for videos.

 In addition to generating a huge list of keyword ideas, VidIQ also gives you helpful metrics (like competition and search volume) to help you find the best keyword.